SAP

 However, the number of variants would grow rapidly as configurations multiplied.
 This would bloat the file, slow library performance, and make the component difficult to maintain.

-OPTION B: NESTED SWAPPABLE INSTANCES (CHOSEN)
+OPTION B: NESTED SWAPPABLE INSTANCES (THIS WAS THE WAY)

 Instead, I designed leading and trailing element containers that hold swappable nested instances.